-Copayments

-A copayment is a fixed amount of money you pay to the provider, facility, pharmacy, etc., when you receive certain services.

-Example:

-- When you purchase prescriptions from Medco By Mail, you pay a copayment of \$20 for generic, or \$40 for single-source brand name, or \$55 for multi-source brand name prescriptions. - When you go in a non-PPO or an Out-of-Network hospital, you pay \$200 per person per hospital stay.
+Copayments A copayment is a fixed amount of money you pay to the provider, facility, pharmacy, etc., when you receive certain services.
+Example: • When you purchase prescriptions from Medco By Mail, you pay a copayment of \$15 for generic, or \$40 for single-source brand name, or \$55 for multi-source brand name prescriptions. • When you go in a non-PPO hospital, you pay \$200 per person per hospital stay.
 We do not reimburse you for copayments.
 Note: If the billed amount or the Plan allowance that providers we contract with have agreed to accept as payment in full is less than your copayment, you pay the lower amount.

-Cost Sharing

-Cost-sharing is the general term used to refer to your out-of-pocket costs (e.g., deductible, coinsurance, and copayments) for the covered care you receive.

-Deductible

-A deductible is a fixed amount of covered expenses you must incur for certain covered services and supplies before we start paying benefits for them.
+Cost-sharing Cost-sharing is the general term used to refer to your out-of-pocket costs (e.g., deductible, coinsurance, and copayments) for the covered care you receive.
+Deductible A deductible is a fixed amount of covered expenses you must incur for certain covered services and supplies before we start paying benefits for them.
 We do not reimburse you for the deductible.
 Benefits paid by us do not count towards the deductible.
-Copayments and the amount you pay after coinsurance do not count toward any deductible.

-• The calendar year deductible is \$300 per person.
+Copayments and coinsurance amounts do not count toward any deductible.
+When a covered service or supply is subject to a deductible, only the Plan allowance for the service or supply counts toward the deductible.
+The calendar year deductible is \$300 per person.
 Under a family enrollment, the deductible is satisfied for all family members when the combined covered expenses applied to the calendar year deductible for family members reach \$600.
 Expenses are "incurred" on the date on which the service or supply is received.
 If the billed amount or the Plan allowance that providers we contract with have agreed to accept as payment in full is less than the remaining portion of your deductible, you pay the lower amount.
 Example: If the billed amount is \$100, the provider has an agreement with us to accept \$80, and you have not paid any amount toward meeting your calendar year deductible, you must pay \$80.
 We will apply \$80 to your deductible.
 We will begin paying benefits once the remaining portion of your calendar year deductible (\$300) has been satisfied.

-Note: If you change plans during open season and the effective date of your new plan is after January 1 of the next year, you do not have to start a new deductible under your old plan between January 1 and the effective date of your new plan.
+Note: If you change plans during Open Season and the effective date of your new plan is after January 1 of the next year, you do not have to start a new deductible under your old plan between January 1 and the effective date of your new plan.
 If you change plans at another time during the year, you must begin a new deductible under your new plan.
 If you change options in this Plan during the year, we will credit the amount of covered expenses already applied toward the deductible of your old option to the deductible of your new option.

-Coinsurance

-Coinsurance is the percentage of our allowance that you must pay for your care.
+Coinsurance Coinsurance is the percentage of our allowance that you must pay for your care.
 Example: You pay 10% of the Plan allowance for surgery performed by a PPO provider.

-If your provider routinely waives your cost

-If your provider routinely waives (does not require you to pay) your copayments, deductibles, or coinsurance, the provider is misstating the fee and may be violating the law.
+If your provider routinely waives your cost If your provider routinely waives (does not require you to pay) your copayments, deductibles, or coinsurance, the provider is misstating the fee and may be violating the law.
 In this case, when we calculate our share, we will reduce the provider's fee by the amount waived.

-For example, if your non-PPO physician ordinarily charges \$100 for a service but routinely waives your 30% coinsurance, the actual charge is \$70.
-We will pay \$49 (70% of the actual charge of \$70).

-Waivers

-Differences between our allowance and the bill